 - Replaced with EAP-FAST

-- Does not use certificates
+- Do not use certificates

 - Replaced LEAP